cf7/cf7/README.md

 In the near future, I hope to grow my skills into the Machine Learning and Artificial Intelligence spaces.

 ### * Updates:
-  - I've been working at a fast-paced startup for the last few years, which unfortunately means that I don't have recent personal projects to show off due to lack of free time -- so below are some small one-off projects I've done for interviews as well as my undergrad senior thesis project from years ago.
+  - I've been working at a fast-paced startup for the last few years, which unfortunately means that I don't have recent personal projects to show off due to lack of free time -- so below are some small one-off projects I've done for interviews as well as my undergrad projects and senior thesis project from years ago.
   - Please note that these are from a few years ago.
 My skills have grown considerably since.
 ---